Long-lived dynamics of the charge density wave in TiSe2 observed by time-resolved neutron diffraction

-Shown in Fig.~\ref{fig3} are detailed time-resolved plots of the suppression of the $(\frac{\bar3}{2}$,$\frac{\bar3}{2}$,$\frac{3}{2})$ superlattice peak in momentum space under laser excitation and its subsequent recovery when the laser was turned off.
-The various panels are snapshots of the system at various time intervals during the "Laser On" and "Laser Off" phases obtained from event-binning of the neutron data in seconds.
-The first row represents the "Laser On" condition, with time points ranging from 1 to 5 seconds (additional panels are shown in the Supplement).
-The intensity is shown in a color gradient scheme from blue (low) to yellow (high).
-Exposure to the laser leads to suppression of the CDW peak intensity within 5 seconds.
-This is most likely coupled to changes in the phonons reported earlier where phonon softening is suppressed \cite{anharmonicity}.
-The second row transitions to the "Laser Off" phase, capturing the system’s relaxation at corresponding time points.
-After the laser is turned off, the intensity begins to reappear at the $(\frac{\bar3}{2}$, $\frac{\bar3}{2}$, $\frac{3}{2})$ superlattice peak, suggesting a gradual return toward the pre-excited phase.
-Over the course of 180 seconds (the entire duration of the laser off), the diffraction panels show a progressive increase in intensity and a re-concentration of the signal, indicating thermal dissipation and the slow structural recovery to the original PLD state.
+Shown in Fig.~\ref{fig4} are time‑resolved momentum‑space maps of the superlattice peak at $(\frac{\bar3}{2}$,$\frac{\bar3}{2}$,$\frac{3}{2})$ under laser excitation and its subsequent recovery after the laser is turned off.
+The panels are obtained from event‑binned neutron diffraction data with temporal resolution on the order of a second, and represent snapshots of the system at selected time intervals during the “Laser On” and “Laser Off” phases.
+The first row shows the “Laser On” condition, with representative time points ranging from 1 to 5 seconds after the onset of laser illumination (additional panels are provided in the Supplement).
+The diffraction intensity is displayed using a color scale ranging from blue (low intensity) to yellow (high intensity).
+Upon laser exposure, the superlattice peak intensity is strongly suppressed within the first few seconds accessible to our time resolution, indicating a rapid loss of long‑range PLD order.
+The second row shows the system during the “Laser Off” phase.
+After the laser is turned off, intensity gradually reappears at the $(\frac{\bar3}{2}$,$\frac{\bar3}{2}$,$\frac{3}{2})$ superlattice position, signaling a recovery toward the pre‑excited PLD phase.
+Over the full 180‑second duration of the laser‑off period, the diffraction maps exhibit a progressive increase in intensity and a re‑concentration of the signal in momentum space, consistent with thermal dissipation and the slow structural recovery of the original periodic lattice distortion.